 - 53% of candidates trust a company more when it reaches out quickly.

 - Keep your messages short and simple.
 The job search can be a stressful experience for most candidates, so do your best to avoid long messages.
-Keep it short and straight to the point.

 You’ll be able to track the performance and quickly tell what’s working and what isn’t.
 Text messaging services will also allow you to filter out unqualified candidates.
 You can accomplish this by setting up automatic text messages that ask standard job application questions.
 Based on the answers you get, you can determine whether a potential candidate is a good fit for the role.